-I love history, the ocean and mountains so I decided to take a job with Raytheon knowing no one in the Boston area.
-I worked in the Raytheon radar transmitter lab for almost 10 years, first as an engineer and later as project manager for multi-million dollar projects supervising up to 100 engineers.
-Here I met my husband, John Fitzpatrick.
+After graduation, I took a job with Raytheon even though I knew no one in the Boston area.
+I worked there for nearly 10 years, first as an engineer and later as project manager for multi-million dollar projects supervising up to 100 engineers.
+But the best part of the job was meeting and then marrying a software engineer, John Fitzpatrick.

 In 1999, John and I moved to West Newton to raise our family.
 Our children, Sean and Lauren, went to Franklin, Day and Newton North.
 Sean is now a robotics engineer (thank you Newton North robotics program!), and Lauren is in college studying ocean engineering and Spanish.
 In addition, we raised my niece for several years, and have a foster daughter, Simi, who is a college student studying neuroscience behavior.
 We also have hosted numerous exchange students from China, Mexico, Australia and Canada, engineering co-op students for 4-6 months, plus assorted family and friends for extended periods of time, and are starting the process to be emergency care providers for foster children.
 Our home is a busy, welcoming place!

 In addition to my City Council work, I have been actively involved in our community, especially in programs that help our children, including:

 - Tournament director for First Lego League (FLL) Eastern MA Championship, an event that attracts over 100 volunteers, 48 teams and 1000+ people in a day-long competition.

 - Coach for the LigerBots, our high school robotics team.

 - Educator for the Child Assault Prevention (CAP) program.

 - Mentor for Transitioning Together, a program to help guide first generation students and parents through the college process.